 Yes, you may take ESL classes as long as you are aged 18 or over.

 No, we will not sign agency forms.
 We will, however, provide any student who requests one a letter detailing your classes and hours of attendance.

 • I want to become an American citizen.
 Will your classes help me?

 Yes.
-We have 12-session Citizenship Preparation classes.
+We have 12-week Citizenship Preparation classes.
 You will learn about American history and civics.
 You will have an opportunity to practice your English in preparation for your interview.
 Your English must be at the Intermediate Low 2 level or higher to enroll in this class.
 Please call (925) 685-7340, ext.
 6750, for more information about this class.